-Ian Marchant was appointed as an Independent Non-Executive Director on 1 December 2017 and became Chairman of TWUL on 26 January 2018.
-In May 2019, following the departure of TWUL's CEO Steve Robertson, Ian Marchant became interim Executive Chairman until the appointment of Sarah Bentley as CEO of TWUL on 1 September 2020.
+lan Marchant was appointed as an Independent Non-Executive Director on 1 December 2017 and became Chairman of TWUL on 26 January 2018.
+In May 2019, following the departure of TWUL's CEO Steve Robertson, Ian Marchant became Interim Executive Chairman until the appointment of Sarah Bentley as CEO of TWUL on 1 September 2020.
 During his ten years as CEO of SSE Plc as part of a 21-year tenure at the energy company, Ian led transformation change, performance improvements and the development of renewables.
-He is currently a Non-Executive Director of Aggreko plc., Chair of Logan Energy and is Honorary President of the Royal Zoological Society of Scotland.
+He is currently a Non-Executive Director of Aggreko plc., Chair of Logan Energy, a Non-Executive Director of Fred Olsen Ltd, and is Honorary President of the Royal Zoological Society of Scotland.
 Through his company Dunelm Energy Limited, Ian advises and invests in start-up businesses.
 Ian is the founder of the Scotland's "Lights up Malawi" Campaign for Climate Justice.
 Ian is also the former Independent Chairman of energy services firm, John Wood Group plc, and former Chair of Nova Innovation Ltd. He is the former Chairman, and founder of Scotland 2020 Climate Group, and served as the President of the Energy Institute and Chairman of the renewable energy firm, Infinis.
+He is also a member of the Prince's Council of the Duchy of Cornwall.